-Front Desk Agents should have working knowledge of popular travel and tourism websites like Trivago and TripAdvisor.
-They should also be familiar with hotel reservation software.
+Front Desk Agents should have a working knowledge of popular travel and tourism websites like Trivago and TripAdvisor.
+They should also be familiar with hotel reservation softwares.
 These two skills are sometimes taught on the job, but the employer should specify this.

 A Revenue Manager is responsible for increasing profits by analysing data and implementing responsive strategies.
-Some of the responsibilities include: predicting demand, determining behaviours (such as the times of the year with the highest booking rates), understanding consumer spending habits, developing dynamic pricing packages, and analysis of competition’s pricing strategy.
+Some of the responsibilities include: predicting demand, determining behaviours (such as the times of the year with the highest booking rates), understanding consumer spending habits, developing dynamic pricing packages, and analysing the competition’s pricing strategy.

 Sales and Marketing